cloudsftp/reSnap/README.md

 - `-s --source` You can specify a custom ssh-host.
 If you want to use reSnap over the Wifi, specify the IP of your reMarkable here.
 - `-o --output` You can specify a custom output file for reSnap.
-- `-p --portrait` Snapshot is now in portrait.
+- `-l --landscape` Snapshot has now the landscape orientation.

 ### Disclaimer